Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 v=spf1 include:_spf.google.com ~all

-# DKIM Record (generate via email provider)
+# DKIM Record (generate via your email provider)

 default._domainkey.yourcompany.com TXT "v=DKIM1; k=rsa; p=YOUR_PUBLIC_KEY"